 - Patrons who reside in areas that are unserved by a public library may purchase a library card at a neighboring library.
 This becomes their Home Library for the purposes of this Program.

-- The Passport Program will begin with a three-year trial period beginning January 1, 2013.
-This will allow time to collect and analyze statistical and other data on the program.
-Participating Libraries will be surveyed during the trial period and may be asked to survey Passport Program patrons as well.
+- Participating Libraries will be surveyed annually and may be asked to survey Passport Program patrons as well.

 - Participating Libraries will identify participants in borrowing records using a unique patron code or type, for example, “Passport Program,” in order to facilitate statistical data-gathering and to allow local libraries to set their own use parameters.